Halliburton-Landmark/gdp/README-deb.md

 is guided by *swarmbox* testbed that we support.
 Any software packaging for other platforms is certainly welcome.

+**This README is only relevant if you are installing from the Debian packages.
+Those packages are *not* included with the source distribution.
+If you are installing from source, please read `README-compiling.md`.**

 Package structure:
 =================